 Contact

-The range of issues she explores in her art – intersectionality, black culture, faith, food and female representation are as broad as the media she employs.
-Her work is multifaceted and complex in its analysis of the individual's relationship to one's external environment.
+The range of issues she explores in her art – intersectionality, black culture, figuration, queerness, faith and food histories are as broad as the media she employs.
+Her work is multifaceted in its analysis of the individual's relationship to their ever-changing external environments.